Ben Hampton: 2017

+This season Hampton played three games for the Cowboys' Cairns based feeder club, the Northern Pride, scoring one try.

 2018

 Hampton played 22 games for the North Queensland club in 2018, starting in all but eight games.
 Due to an injury to Lachlan Coote, he began the season as the club's starting fullback, playing the first five games of the year in the position.
 He moved to centre in Round 6 following Coote's return, playing seven games there before returning to the bench in Round 15.
 He ended the year as the Cowboys' starting fullback, playing the last two games in the position, scoring four tries.

 2019

 After starting the season with the Northern Pride, Hampton made his season debut in North Queensland's Round 3 loss to the Cronulla-Sutherland Sharks.
 In Round 5, Hampton played on the wing for the first time in his NRL career in North Queensland's loss to the Melbourne Storm.
 In Round 10, he ruptured his bicep in the Cowboys' win over the Parramatta Eels, ruling him out for the rest of the season.
 On 17 September, Hampton signed a 2-year contract extension which would take him to the end of 2021.
 On 18 September, he was named the Cowboys' 2019 Club Person of the Year at the club's presentation night.